benallen-dev/benallen-dot-dev/content/posts/2024/sorry-boss-i-use-vim-btw/index.md

 ---
-title: I cost my employer so much money
+title: Sorry boss, I use neovim (btw)
 date: 2024-10-19T11:18:35+02:00
 description: It's not like I waste money on purpose but this just keeps happening, ok?
 tags: